AxOS-project/docs/src/content/docs/guides/dual-boot.md

 > Confirm with `y` if asked.

-We’ve now created two partitions, but they are still **unformatted**.
+We’ve now created two partitions.

-## Step 5: Format the Partitions

-We now format the two partitions to make them usable by the system.

 > ⚠️ The **partition names** depend on your disk:
 >